Invasive Removal

 By removing them, we restore space for plants that have evolved alongside local pollinators, birds and soil microorganisms for over thousands of years.

-Clearing invasives is an essential first step to transforming your current landscape and reclaiming ecological health and function.
+Clearing invasive species is an essential first step to transforming an unhelpful landscape into an healthy local biosphere.

 Common Invasive Species

-Masquerading amongst our homes and woods, these commonly found species of plants, shrubs and trees are dominating our forests at an unprecedented rate.
+Growing amongst our homes and woods, these commonly found species of plants, shrubs and trees are overtaking our forests at an unprecedented rate.

-It is crucial that we learn to identify and remove them so that native, endogenous species may begin to thrive again.
+It is vitally important that we learn to identify and remove them so that native, endogenous species may begin to reestablish.

 Are any of the following currently growing in your yard?